The Andrew W. Mellon Fellowship of Scholars in Critical Bibliography

 - junior (i.e., nontenured) faculty.

-The following classes of applicants were ineligible for a Mellon Fellowship:
+The following classes of applicants are ineligible for a Mellon Fellowship:

 - students and faculty presently affiliated with institutions located outside the United States